lalala0095/AdvPOSLinux/docs/roadmap.md

 ### 1.2.
 Authentication and Authorization (Week 3-4)
  - [x] Create login/logout functionality for accounts and users.
  - [ ] Implement role-based access control (Admin, Staff).
- - [ ] Secure routes with authentication.
+ - [x] Secure routes with authentication (added recaptcha in signup).
  - [x] Build a basic frontend for user authentication (e.g., login form).
 ### 1.3.
 CRUD for Accounts and Staff Management (Week 5-6)
  - [ ] Create backend APIs for user and staff management.